Mando75/typeorm-graphql-loader/README.md

   ttl?: number;
   // Include if you are using one of the supported TypeORM custom naming strategies namingStrategy?: LoaderNamingStrategyEnum;
+  // This columne will always be loaded for every relation by the query builder primaryKeyColumn?: string
   // Use this search method by default unless overwritten in a query option.
 Defaults to any position defaultSearchMethod?: LoaderSearchMethod;
 };